Sauravraut/sauravraut.github.io/README.md

 # Image carousel

-Infinite scrolling Image carousel with HTML, JS and CSS built around OOP concepts
+Infinite scrolling Image carousel with HTML, JS and CSS built around OOP concepts.

+Images can be moved around by clicking on the carousel, clicking on the arrows on the left and right of the screen or by using the arrow keys on your keyboard.

 hosted by GitHub Pages @ [link](https://sauravraut.github.io)